Pediatric Orthopedic Surgeons treating Fused Toes

 5. Implant failure: If metal implants are used during the procedure, there is a risk that they could loosen, break, or cause other complications.

 It’s important to keep in mind that these risks and complications may vary from patient to patient.
-Our surgeon will discuss the potential benefits and risks of the procedure with each individual patient before proceeding with surgery.
+Our surgeon will discuss the potential benefits and risks of the procedure with each patient before proceeding with surgery.
 Additionally, Doctors will institute precautions during the surgical procedure to minimize the risk of any complications.

 Our Management Protocol